dendrite/viscosity/Glia/glia-examples/src/test/java/com/reversemind/glia/test/pojo/README.txt

-This sub package for pure POJO example
+This subpackage for pure POJO example